 Chinese Jet Lands Safely After Co-Pilot Partially Sucked Out Of Windshield

-A Sichuan Airlines flight made an emergency landing on Monday, after the cockpit windshield abruptly broke, pulling the co-pilot partially out of the Airbus A319.
+A Sichuan Airlines flight made an emergency landing on Monday after the cockpit windshield abruptly broke, pulling the co-pilot partially out of the Airbus A-319.

 The co-pilot suffered minor injuries, as did another member of the crew, but no passengers were injured.
 The pilot brought the plane down safely, landing in the city of Chengdu.